 A 2017 study by the Transamerica Institute revealed that 20% of family caregivers have felt compelled to dip into a loved one’s retirement funds (or their own) to cover costs.
 Others, under the emotional stress of caring for a loved one, have been forced to liquidate assets such as homes and other property.

-The retirement planning experts at Beacon Hill Financial can help you with preserving assets and finding alternate sources of funding for care-giving costs.
+The retirement planning experience at Beacon Hill Financial may be able to help you with preserving assets and finding alternate sources of funding for caregiving costs.
 Contact us today to arrange your free consultation.